 The centerpiece of the project is the Memorial Ave flyover and arch structure.
 The flyover, connecting Christchurch to its airport at the Memorial Avenue/Russley Road intersection, features a four-legged arch, curving gracefully 27m above ground level, with its two main beams crossing directly above the carriageway.
 The flyover is more than functional - it is symbolic of the crossing of paths and the convergence of air and land travel.
 The arching, fluid form captures the dynamism, excitement and speed of travel on the ground and in the air, and symbolises the Southern Alps and the braided rivers of the Canterbury Plains.

 Comprising 30 sections and weighing 400t, construction of the arch and flyover underneath provided the greatest challenge for planning and traffic control.
 With an estimated 30,000 vehicles per day using Russley Road and key stakeholders such as the Christchurch International Airport wanting to ensure there were minimal delays for their passengers, the team worked tirelessly to deliver to high standards across safety, quality and stakeholder management.

-We have developed positive relationships with local businesses and community groups through proactive engagement.
-We are working closely with key stakeholders such as the Christchurch International Airport to ensure there are minimal delays for their passengers.
+We developed positive relationships with local businesses and community groups through proactive engagement.
+We worked closely with key stakeholders such as the Christchurch International Airport to ensure there were minimal delays for their passengers.